ARival/muddyGB-RVL/README.md

 The A button will pitch bend the note being played.
 The B button will raise the pitch by a perfect 4th.

-SELECT + LEFT will select the waveform.
+More waveforms will be available.